Annie Get Your Gun (film): Production history

-The film was originally budgeted at $1.5 million, with $600,000 payable to Irving Berlin and Dorothy and Herbert Fields for the score and the book, comparatively cheap compared to the $2.3 million budget for Berlin's Easter Parade.
+The film was originally budgeted at $1.5 million, with $600,000 payable to Irving Berlin and Dorothy and Herbert Fields for the score and the book, relatively cheap compared to the $2.3 million budget for Berlin's Easter Parade.

 Betty Hutton played Annie Oakley, with Howard Keel (making his American film debut) as Frank Butler and Benay Venuta as Dolly Tate.
 Louis Calhern played Buffalo Bill, replacing Frank Morgan, who died of a sudden heart attack shortly after filming had begun.

 Judy Garland, MGM's biggest musical comedy star, was originally cast as Annie Oakley.
 She recorded all her songs for the soundtrack and worked for two months under the direction of Busby Berkeley and dance director Robert Alton.
 Berkeley and Garland had worked together previously in the late 1930s and early 1940s in a successful series of backstage musicals teaming her with fellow juvenile star Mickey Rooney.
 However, Berkeley had been fired from the Garland/Rooney musical Girl Crazy in 1943 due to personality clashes with musical director Roger Edens and for driving Garland to collapse and subsequent doctor-ordered bed rest during the filming of the I Got Rhythm musical number.
 Six years later, producer Arthur Freed felt Berkeley was the right man to capture the spectacle needed for Annie Get Your Gun.
 But once again Berkeley was severe with Garland, and they immediately clashed.
 Unfortunately, Garland was suffering from overwork and exhaustion, the dissolution of her marriage to director Vincente Minnelli, and an addiction to prescription medication.
 Having recently completed the hit musical In the Good Old Summertime, she was in no condition to undertake a taxing role in another major musical production, and – based in part on her past experiences with him – she resented working with the demanding Berkeley.
 Struggling to make her characterization of Annie Oakley a real person and not just a broad caricature of Ethel Merman, Garland felt Berkeley had no understanding of how to translate the material to the big screen.
 She was put off by his bombastic directorial style, often leaving the set when he began shouting at the actors and crew.
 Garland complained about Berkeley to studio head Louis B. Mayer, attempting to have him removed from the film.
 After viewing Berkeley's footage to that point, producer Freed was disappointed and fired the veteran director, replacing him with Charles Walters.
 Despite this change, the underweight and physically exhausted Garland arrived late or not at all for each day's filming schedule.
 After a couple of warnings, MGM finally suspended Garland's contract in 1949 and she was fired from the picture.
 Garland, telling the press she was forced to leave the production against her will, traveled to Boston where she was hospitalized for several weeks to regain her health.
-As such, production on Annie Get Your Gun was suspended in May, 1949.
+As such, production on Annie Get Your Gun was suspended in May 1949.